 With a beat rest none of the above would be a problem, and if this were a concert piece that would naturally happen and no one would notice.
-But in the studio we might have tracks to line up with and synths that do not breathe.
+But in the studio we might have tracks to line up with and synths that do not naturally breathe.
 The picture may require us to sustain to the barline, or the composer and director may want the live session to follow the sound of the mockup, so these things become issues.
 The solution in this case is to cheat and do a pickup from bar 26.
 Also note that sonically we are used to hearing the brass ‘throw the note out’, take their breath, and then play, making a bit longer gap than the strings might do or need.
 In the big picture you will not notice this.

-Even if shifting strings and articulations weren’t problems, there is still a tempo change that will make it impossible for the violins to line up with the click and each other in bar 26.
+Even if crossing strings and articulations weren’t problems, there is still a tempo change that will make it impossible for the violins to line up with the click and each other in bar 26.
 This alone is grounds for doing a pickup for 26.

 If the tempo is slow, around 80 bpm or lower, and there are motor or syncopated rhythms, I will make a note to use eighth note clicks.
 I will tell the Pro Tools operator right away so they can prepare the click track.
 In the example above, I would ask them to prepare 8 clicks into 26 in the new tempo.
 Sometimes you might need to remind the operator to mute any pre-lays or previous takes for the count off.
 Also be aware that the counter will not ‘be in the right place’ for the new 8 free, but this is the only way to get a good start at bar 26.